aakritisi/receipt-processor/readme.md

 # Receipt Processor

-This is a webservice that has API endpoints to process a given receipt and assign points to it according to some rules.
+This is a webservice that has API endpoints to process a given receipt and assign points to it according to some preset rules.
 Java and Javalin is used to implement the API.
-Since my mac is not able to support docker due to some versioning issue, I am unable to work with

 Instructions to setup & run the app: